-There are quite a few pubs on Fulham Broadway which runs past the stadium, but most of these are quite partisan although as long as your not loud etc, some can be ok, but usually away supporters will have a drink around Earls Court and West Brompton where there are a few pubs and a little less hectic than around the ground as well as a plethora of take aways etc.
+There are quite a few pubs on Fulham Broadway which runs past the stadium, but most of these are quite partisan although as long as your not loud etc, some can be ok, but most don't let in away supporters and usually away supporters will have a drink around Earls Court and West Brompton where there are a few pubs and a little less hectic than around the ground as well as a plethora of take aways etc.

 Alternatively just outside Clapham Junction station there are a few good pubs and its a short journey on the overground.

 As usual if you have any good tips for going to Chelsea then pass them on to your fellow Saints fans in the comments section below

 Capacity: 41,623 (all seated)

 Photo: Action Images